 In 2017, state legislators passed the California Values Act into law.
 A direct response to the Trump Administration’s harsh treatment of immigrants, the bill put significant restrictions on the cooperation between state and local law enforcement agencies and federal immigration enforcement agencies.

 Among other things, California law is supposed to protect undocumented immigrants who have only been accused of minor criminal infractions.
 Our state and local police officers are not immigration enforcement officers.
 They are not supposed to assist ICE, except in very limited circumstances.
 Under the California Values Act, a misdemeanor DUI offense should not result in an immigrant being transferred into the custody of ICE.

 Fox 40 reports that Mr. Nambo is currently being represented by the Sacramento Immigration Coalition.
 He is fighting the deportation case and he is reportedly planning to file a legal complaint against Sacramento County for the violation of his rights under state law.

 Consult With Our Los Angeles Immigration Attorney Now

 At the Goldstein Immigration Lawyers, we are proud of our long, well-documented record of successfully advocating for immigrants and immigrant rights.
-To get a confidential immigration consultation, call our Los Angeles law office today at (213) 262-2000.
+To get a confidential immigration consultation, call our Los Angeles law office today.
 We serve clients throughout Southern California, including in Glendale, Pasadena, Cerritos, Santa Monica, Torrance, and Monterey Park.